-A student who is required to withdraw may petition the Senate Committee on Academic Regulations and Awards for re-admission after one calendar year.
-Such an appeal should have a recommendation from the director of the school before being considered by the committee.

-Students in good academic standing who choose to discontinue their studies at the end of the first or any other year, with successful completion of that year, may apply for re-admission by completing the "Advanced Level Application."
-Cases are considered on an individual basis and are dependent upon seat availability.
+- A student who is required to withdraw may petition the Senate Committee on Academic Regulations and Awards for re-admission after one calendar year.
+Such an appeal should have a recommendation from the director of the school before being considered by the committee. - Students in good academic standing who choose to discontinue their studies at the end of the first or any other year, with successful completion of that year, may apply for re-admission by completing the "Advanced Level Application."
+Cases are considered on an individual basis and are dependent upon seat availability. - for Bachelor of Science in Nursing (SLC) Readmission see Appendix C.

-Medical Laboratory Science [rev. 2015-2016]
+Medical Laboratory Science [rev. Sept.
+2021]